-Coastal access, Tideland facilities, critical infrastructure, and natural resources throughout Tidelands are potentially vulnerable to damage due to flooding and other SLR impacts.
+Coastal access, Tideland facilities, critical infrastructure, and natural resources throughout Tidelands are potentially vulnerable to damage due to flooding and inundation, which can result from or be exacerbated by SLR.
 A flood occurs when excess precipitation or storm surge accumulates on and/or overflows onto the shoreline.
-Several factors determine the severity of floods, including precipitation levels, tides, wave run-up, and the intensity and duration of storm events, especially during peak high tides.
+Several factors determine the severity of floods, including precipitation levels, tides, wave run-up, and the intensity and duration of storm events, especially during peak high tides and seasonal storms (including tropical storms).
 Locally, storm-related flooding can be intensified when coupled with dynamic atmospheric rivers that can transport water vapor vast distances across the Pacific Ocean and then release it as precipitation on Tidelands.
-Projected increases in SLR may also increase the intensity and duration of coastal flooding events.
+Projected increases in SLR may also increase the intensity, frequency, and duration of coastal flooding events.
 Other coastal impacts resulting from SLR may include shoreline erosion, groundwater rise, and saltwater intrusion.